back to the homepage

 I will have organic Deer & Rabbit repellent available for sale at this class.

 Soil Science and Why Organics Matter: Organic gardening is a process, not a product, and it all starts with the soil.
-This class is a prerequisite to ALL other classes.
 You will learn the importance of soil, why pH matters, how to take a soil test, how to create new planting beds and rejuvenate existing ones, organic soil amendments, nutrient balance, and the role of microorganisms.

 You will receive Soil Test Kits from the NCSU Extension Service and instruction in how to use them.